 Alcohol-based hand sanitizer

-If you travel only with a cabin carry-on baggage, you will have to limit your liquids to 100ml bottles.
-If you travel with checked baggage, you can take a bigger bottle of hand sanitizer (or buy it in a pharmacy in your destination) and use mini bottles as refill.
+If you travel only with cabin carry-on baggage, you will have to limit your liquids to 100ml bottles.
+If you travel with checked baggage, you can take a bigger bottle of hand sanitizer (or buy it in a pharmacy at your destination) and use mini bottles as a refill.
 Remember to pay attention to the safety measures regarding hand sanitizers.

 Soap or hand wash